In the spring of 2022, nearly 18 million students attended American colleges and universities.

 Helping Your Child Find a New Familiar

-So parents might encourage their child to help them make their not-yet-so-familiar home feel more known.
-If your college student loves coffee, they might want to find a local shop they can visit frequently—their own personal coffee haunt.
+Instead, you might encourage your child to find ways to make their not-yet-so-familiar home feel more known.
+If your college student loves coffee, they might want to find a local shop they can visit frequently — turning it into their own personal hang-out spot.

 If they’re into museums, discovering the best ones nearby could help them feel more grounded in their new environment.